saviscos/saviscos/README.md

 ## *speak friend and enter*

 My name is Sávio Costa.
-Work with bioinformatics and i'm taking a risk in the programming world.
-I study microorganisms and molecules of biotechnological interest and environmental microbial resistance. .
+An apprentice in programming.
+Seeking application in the most diverse areas and always open to new knowledge.

  ## You can follow me at :
 <div>